What is Companion Planting?

 There are several means by which companion planting works:

-Some plants exude chemicals from their roots, leaves or flowers that suppress or repel pests and protect neighbouring plants.
+Some plants exude chemicals from their roots, leaves or flowers that suppress diseases or repel pests to protect neighbouring plants.

 A plant that is more attractive to pests can be planted nearby as a decoy.
 This creates a diversion to draw pests away from the main plants you are trying to protect.

 Trap crops act as sacrificial plants, they can sustain pest damage and still manage to keep growing the following year if perennial, or set seed and produce new seedlings if annual.

 Dead-end trap crops attract the pest insects, but then go a step further and kill the pest insects that eat them.